 - It is easier to play around with the budget because these carpenters are comparatively more flexible with pricing

-- You can ask for customisation options or alterations since carpenters will do all the work in front of you
+- You can ask for custom options or alterations since carpenters will do all the work in front of you

-- Quality and finish is a concern when it comes to carpenter made kitchens, since it is all hand work
+- Quality and finish is a concern when it comes to carpenter made kitchens, since it is all done by hand

 - The carpenter also fixes the kitchen cabinets permanently.
 So you cannot dismantle the cabinets.
 Thus, if you’re moving, you’ll have to leave everything behind